Joaquin Torres García,

 paisaje de ciudad,

-Indoor Air Quality and Learning: Evidence From a Large Field Study in Primary Schools in the Netherlands (link to SSRN)
+Indoor Air Quality and Learning: Evidence From a Large Field Study in Primary Schools (link to SSRN)

 with Piet Eichholtz, Nils Kok, and Juan Palacios.
 (Submitted)